-Our goal is to ensure that people have access to quality information about health insurance coverage in to order to make educated decisions and obtain adequate health insurance coverage for their needs.
+Our goal is to ensure that people have access to quality information about health insurance coverage in to order to make educated decisions and obtain adequate health insurance options for their needs.
 Having adequate health insurance coverage is the first step in minimizing the potential financial toxicity of a cancer diagnosis.
 It is equally important for individuals to understand how to use their health insurance coverage.
 This page contains legal and practical resources to help individuals effectively navigate health insurance after a cancer diagnosis.

 Triage Cancer Educational Blogs – Health Insurance